Bahrain Tender Board

 The Bahrain Tender Board (BTB) is an independent, regulator of government procurement practices in the Kingdom of Bahrain, established in 2002 by Legislative Decree No: 36.
 All public tenders valued over BHD 10,000 ($ 26,595) must be published on the government’s official tendering website.
 The BTB works in collaboration with the public sector purchasing authorities, and local, regional and international contractors and suppliers.

-The five main steps in a tender process are as follows:
+The five main steps in a tender process

 The principle tendering method is public tendering, other tendering methods require obtaining the prior approval of the BTB.
 Tenders can be applied for using one of the following methods: public tender, limited tender, direct purchase (single source), competitive negotiation, and two-phases tenders, and request for proposals.
 The purchasing authority shall initiate the tender documents through the e-Tendering System.
 To visit the system please click on the link: e-Tendering System.